VEGALUISJ/Appointments-manager/README.md

 ##### Getting Started:

 This Project was created using create react app.
-Comands to use code is
+Comands to use code is.

 ### `npm start`
 ### `npm test`